liamartinez/MakerHaus_Processing/README.md

 MakerHaus_Processing
 ====================

-MakerHaus Intro to Creative Coding (with Processing)
+This is a repository for the example code used in the 4-week Introduction to Creative Coding workshops in MakerHaus, Seattle.
+Some notes can be found here: http://lectures.liamartinez.com/mh/processing